Small-sized Toner Filling Machine

 Conventional toner filling machines have traditionally been large in size and designed to fill voluminous amounts of toner into cartridges at high speed.
 In recent years, however, toner types have become varied due to an increase in the number of product models driven by diversified customer needs and wider use of color models.
 The need to frequently switch the type of toner produced has resulted in increased energy consumption due to longer facility operation times, and increased amount of waste toner arising from toner mixing.
 This not only results in time loss, but also in increased costs and environmental impact.

 To realize swift high-mix low volume production of toner products, cartridges need to be filled with toner powder mixed with an appropriate amount of air.
 The air inside the cartridges then needs to be removed while preventing the toner from leaking out.
-To achieve this process, the Ricoh Group developed a proprietary fluidization technology and a specialized nozzle, resulting in the successful development of a compact, low-cost on-demand toner filling machine.
+To achieve this process, the Ricoh Group developed a proprietary fluidization technology and a specialized nozzle, resulting in the successful development of a compact, low-cost toner filling machine.

 Compactification that enables to fill toner into cartridges closer to customers